fbpx

 APPLICATION PROCESS

-Mind Science has issued an open RFP for research proposals focused on original research, or the meaningful compilation and interpretation of existing research data, resulting in significant advancements in the science of consciousness and/or improvements in the health and well-being of humankind.
+Mind Science has issued an open RFP for research proposals focused on original research, or the meaningful compilation and interpretation of existing research data, resulting in significant advancements in the science of consciousness and improvements in the health and well-being of humankind.

 FORMAL PROPOSAL requirements

-Project Title for the Lay Public, Investigators, Institution and Credentials
+Project Title for the Lay Public, Investigators, Institution and Credentials (1 page limit)

-Project Summary for the Lay Public
+Project Summary for the Lay Public (1/2 page limit)

-Mind Science has a philanthropic goal to increase the scientific literacy of the lay public and therefore requests a description of the proposed research that succinctly states the major aspects of the proposed project in a way that is understandable by a variety of audiences.
-In short, write your project summary as if you were explaining it to 8th graders.
-Avoid jargon.
+Mind Science has a philanthropic goal to increase the scientific literacy of the lay public and therefore requests a description of the proposed research in lay terms.
+This section should succinctly state any critical background information and outline the major goals of the proposed project in a way that is understandable by a wide variety of audiences.
+A Project Summary for the Lay Public should be written at a level understandable by an 8th grader.
+We request that you avoid jargon and consider using appropriate analogies to help convey your message.
+It is critical that the description should directly answer the “So What?” question: why is your research important?
+In explaining your idea, and the problem you are trying to solve, how does it relate to consciousness and/or how will your unique approach lead to improvements to the health and well-being of humankind?
 It should not exceed 2-3 concise paragraphs.
-In the event the proposal makes it to the final round, this summary will be used in Mind Science communications.
-It is critical that the description should directly answer the “So What” question: why is your research important?
-In explaining your idea, and the problem you are trying to solve, how does it relate to consciousness and/or how will your unique approach lead to improvements to the health and well-being of humankind?
-(1/2 page)
+If your proposal makes it to the final round, this summary will be used in Mind Science communications.

-Research Strategy
+Research Strategy (6-9 page limit)

 References should be listed in order of appearance.
-(No page limit)

-Budget and Justification
+Budget and Justification (1 page limit)

 Evaluation Criteria

-Finalists will be determined following initial review by the Mind Science Scientific Advisory Committee, subsequent rigorous peer review, and a final decision by the Mind Science Scientific Advisory and Education Committees.
-Final determination of the Audience Choice award of an additional $10,000 (for a total of $40,000 in funding) will be determined following online voting by the general public for the pre-recorded online pitches.
+Finalists will be determined following initial review by the Mind Science Scientific Advisory Committee, subsequent rigorous peer review, with a final decision by the Mind Science Scientific Advisory and Program Committees, based equally on the scientific merit of your research proposal and the overall effectiveness of your video submission.
+Final determination of the $10,000 Audience Choice award (for a total of $40,000 in funding) will be determined following voting by the public for the finalists’ pitches posted on our website.
 You will be evaluated on how clearly you communicate your work to a lay audience, as BrainStorm is focused on excellence in scientific communication.
 Quality, originality, and relevance to the advancement of the science of consciousness and/or improvement of the health and well-being of humankind will be key factors in the evaluation process.
 It is important to note that proposals will be reviewed by both scientific and non-scientific professionals.
-Awards will be reviewed free of bias.
 Each section of the proposal will be scored based on the NIH scoring system.
-All proposals and results of peer and science committee review will be kept confidential.
-The content of your final pre-recorded pitch video presentation, however, will be presented online.
+All proposals and results of peer and Science/Program Committee review will be kept confidential.
+The content of your final pre-recorded pitch video presentation, however, will be presented on our website and YouTube channel.

 IRB Protocol

 In the event your proposal is chosen as a finalist, an IRB or equivalent institutional approval protocol for experiments involving human or animal subjects will be required.
 Please note: Funds will not be disbursed without an IRB or equivalent institutional approval protocol for experiments involving human or animal subjects.
-If not uploaded at the time of project submission, IRBs must be submitted within 60 days of being notified of finalist status.
+If not uploaded at the time of project submission, IRBs must be submitted within 60 days of being notified of finalist status

 Use of Funds and Restrictions